ben-kemister/development-cheat-sheets/_tools/unreal_engine.md

 ### Death Montage

-Make sure you uncheck the `Enable Auto Blend out` for death montages to prevent the animation reseting to the default pose after the death animation has been played.
+Make sure you uncheck the `Enable Auto Blend out` for death montages to prevent the animation resetting to the default pose after the death animation has been played.

 ### Audio Attenuation